Rotorua Graduation Ceremony

 If the procession is cancelled, notices will be broadcast at 11am and 12 noon on Newstalk ZB.

 On arrival at the Centre:

-- A kaikaranga from the tangata whenua will call the graduands and staff into the Banquet Room.
+- A kaikaranga from the tangata whenua will call the graduands and staff into the function room.

 - A kaikaranga will respond from the University of Canterbury staff and students.